-You must reference the AEP Web SDK or at.js on every page on your site.
-For example, you might add one of these to your global header.
-Alternatively, consider using Adobe Platform Launch.
+Reference the AEP Web SDK or at.js on every page on your site.
+For example, you can add one of these libraries to your global header.
+Alternatively, consider using Adobe Platform Launch to implement Target.

-The following resources will help you implement the AEP Web SDK or at.js:
+The following resources contain detailed information to help you implement the AEP Web SDK or at.js:

-Each time a visitor requests a page that has been optimized for Target, a request is sent to the targeting system to determine what content to serve to a visitor.
-This process occurs in real-time, every time a page is loaded, a request for the content is made and fulfilled by the system.
+Each time a visitor requests a page that has been optimized for Target, a request is sent to the targeting system.
+The request helps to determine what content to serve to that visitor.
+This process occurs in real time.
+Every time a page is loaded, a request for the content is made and fulfilled by the system.
 The content is governed by the rules of marketer-controlled activities and experiences and is targeted to the individual site visitor.
-Content is served that each site visitor is most likely to respond to, interact with, and ultimately purchase, to maximize response rates, acquisition rates, and revenue.
+Content is served that each site visitor is most likely to respond to, interact with, or ultimately purchase.
+Personalized content helps maximize response rates, acquisition rates, and revenue.

 In Target, each element on the page is part of a single experience for the entire page.
-Each experience may include multiple elements on the page.
+Each experience can include multiple elements on the page.

 The content that is displayed to visitors depends on the type of activity you create: